 BOT selects new metric for performance-based funding

-As performance-based funding gains traction in Florida, with USF receiving the largest chunk of the state’s $20 million pool for performance-based funding this year, the Board of Trustees (BOT) approved a resolution on a conference callafternoon that will change one of the ways in which the university will measure its performance.
+As performance-based funding gains traction in Florida, with USF receiving the largest chunk of the state’s $20 million pool for performance-based funding this year, the Board of Trustees approved a resolution on a conference call Wednesday afternoon that will change one of the ways in which the university will measure its performance.

 This year, USF received $2.6 million in performance-based funding from the state based on three metrics selected by the Florida Legislature.

 The metrics included bachelor degree graduation rates, full-time wages of employed undergraduates and the average cost of undergraduate degrees at the university.